topmonks/defi-puzzle/README.md

 Idea conceived & first commits done at ETHBerlinZwei (https://github.com/ethberlinzwei).

-## The Missing Piece of the Puzzle
+## Motivation: The Missing Piece of the Puzzle
 What we have:
 * Decentralised money market (Compound)
 * Decentralized exchanges (DeversiFi, Uniswap…)